IMSY-DKFZ/xilens/README.md

 * Compatible with Linux systems
 * Automatic tests of non-UI components through google tests

+# Documentation
+The documentation for this project is hosted in [Read The Docs](https://xilens.readthedocs.io).

 # Building XiLens from source
 This software can be built following the instructions provided in out [Getting Started guide.](https://imsy.pages.dkfz.de/issi/XiLens/getting_started.html)